-Lissi Athanasiou-Krikelis is the interim chair of the Department of Interdisciplinary Studies and an associate professor in the Department of English, where she teaches literature and writing and researches postmodern fiction.
+Lissi Athanasiou-Krikelis is Director of the Interdisciplinary Studies Program and associate professor in the Department of Humanities, where she teaches literature and writing courses, and researches postmodern fiction.
 Her research interests focus on metafiction and narrative theory in both adult and children's literature.
 Athanasiou-Krikelis has presented at various conferences both in the U.S. and abroad on topics such as meta-autobiographies (autobiographies that subvert the conventions of the genre) and the metafictional picture book.
 Her articles have appeared in various peer-reviewed journals, such as Narrative, International Research in Children’s Literature, Children's Literature Association Quarterly, Bookbird: A Journal of International Children’s Literature, The Lion and the Unicorn, Journal of Modern Greek Studies.

 Athanasiou-Krikelis holds a Ph.D. in Comparative Literature from the Graduate Center, City University of New York and a master’s degree in Teaching English to Speakers of Other Languages (TESOL) from Teacher’s College, Columbia University.
 She obtained her bachelor’s degree in Linguistics and Comparative Literature from Queens College.

 - “The Child Reading: Female Stereotypes and Social Authority in Sylvia Plath’s Children’s Fiction,” The Bloomsbury Handbook to Sylvia Plath (2021).

 - “Mapping the Metafictional Picturebook,” Narrative, The Ohio State University Press, vol. 28, no. 3, October 2020, pp. 355-374.

 - “Who Is the Turk in Greek Children’s and Young Adult Fiction,” International Research in Children’s Literature, Edinburgh University Press, vol. 13, no. 2, July 2020, pp. 76-91.